egocodedinsol/egocodedinsol.github.io/_posts/2013-02-18-raised_cosine_basis_functions.md

 journals helped me do more than I can accomplish in LaTeX, I'd be more sympathetic to their dominance.
 So: click on things that look clickable, tell me what you think. </em>

+<em>It sounds really simple, but the ability to view a figure without losing context helps me immeasurably.</em>

 Papers
 ======